-- INDIAN HEALTH SERVICESThe operating division within the U.S. Department of Health and Human(IHS)Services, responsible for providing medical and public health services to members of federally recognized Tribes and Alaska Natives as specified in 25 U.S.C.
-1661. - INFORMATION SYSTEMS The component of the Contractor's organization which supports the Information Systems, whether the systems themselves are internal to the organization (full spectrum of systems staffing), or externally contracted (internal oversight and support).
+The operating division within the U.S. Department of Health and Human Services, responsible for providing medical and public health services to members of federally recognized Tribes and Alaska Natives as specified in 25 U.S.C.
+1661.

+INFORMATION SYSTEMS The component of the Contractor's organization which supports the contracted (internal oversight and support).

+Information Systems, whether the systems themselves are internal to the organization (full spectrum of systems staffing), or externally